-- (a) the first tranche amount of \$3,000,000 will be used to repay the \$1,750,000 loan from the Initial Participating Preferred Trust Unitholder referred to above, and to pay for architectural, design, engineering and other third party consultants, including City of Vancouver Development Cost Charges ("DCC's") and Development Cost Levies ("DCL's") and initial project management expenses; - (b) the next \$6,000,000 will be used to pay for initial construction financing and ongoing project management expenses, and for various City of Vancouver permitting costs including development and building permits; - (c) the next \$5,000,000 will be used to pay for the auto wash equipment and the installation of the self-storage lockers, signage, landscaping and to purchase other required equipment including office equipment; and - (d) the last \$2,500,000 will be used to pay final construction costs including utilities hook-ups, parking, surveillance, contractor holdbacks, as well as providing for a working capital reserve.
+- (a) the first tranche amount of \$8,000,000 will be used to exercise the Option and acquire the Development Property from CADO Bancorp Ltd for \$6,673,000 plus closing costs such as legal and filing fees.
+As well, the balance will be used to pay for a portion of the architectural, design, and engineering expenses, consultants, including City of Vancouver Development Cost Charges ("DCC's") and Development Cost Levies ("DCL's") and initial project management expenses; - (b) the second tranche amount of \$8,000,000 will be used to pay the balance of the architectural, engineering and other third party consultants, including City of Surrey DCC's and DCL's, building and development permit fees and third party project management, BC Hydro, subsurface engineering, water, communications and for certain initial construction financing; - (c) the third tranche amount of \$5,000,000 will be used to pay for the balance of the construction and for the auto wash equipment; - (d) the fourth tranche amount of \$2,500,000 will be used to pay for the storage lockers and for the installation of the self-storage lockers, signage, security systems and landscaping and to purchase other required equipment including office equipment; and - (e) The fifth and final tranche amount of \$2,500,000 will be used to pay utilities hook-ups, parking, surveillance, contractor holdbacks, staffing as well as providing for an 18 month general working capital reserve.